The purpose of being Agile

 Adopting Agile can actually make things worse if the reasons for doing so are among those outlined above.
 So what would I say are good reasons to embark on an Agile adoption and the purpose of being Agile?

 When an organisation realises it is dealing with complex problems and that the future is unknown.
-When there is a desire to change to become a learning and improving organisation; learning more about the problem space, customers, and the for organisation to better understand itself.
+When there is a desire to change to become a learning and improving organisation; learning more about the problem space, customers, and for the organisation to better understand itself.
 To be open to finding out some uncomfortable truths with the purpose of improving every element of what the organisation does.

 It is for these reasons that makes adopting Agile far from easy.
 But, adopting a true Agile mindset can have a powerful effect.
 Whether Scrum, Kanban, XP, Lean Startup or any other Agile “flavour”, the provocation is to deliver iteratively and incrementally for frequent feedback and realization of value.
 This simultaneously challenges the organisation to discover and deal with whatever stops it from doing this, and validate its direction of travel.